mlabs-haskell/catalyst-funded-projects/Fund7/Double-DAO/README.md

 Recently, the Clarity Discord has experienced robust membership growth as the governance NFT is in its early stages of release, and the first community vote has opened.
 Work has begun on a DAO incubator program that is currently up for [Catalyst funding](https://cardano.ideascale.com/c/idea/414261).
-Moreover, work ramped-up on integrating with a key early partner project.
+Moreover, work ramped up on integrating with a key early partner project.
 Initial PRs concerning voting integration were submitted for review and merged.
 A DAO Alliance is currently underway, and promos and outreach were continued.
 Finally, a partner DAO readied the release of its staking mechanism.